-Overall, 97% of the revised planned audits were complete or awaiting finalisation at the year-end, which is above the target of 90%.
-All outstanding and deferred audits will now be completed as early as practicable in 2019/20.
+Overall, 86% of the planned audits were complete or awaiting finalisation at the year-end, which was below the target of 90%.
+This outturn was impacted by the coronavirus pandemic lockdown, with Internal Audit providing necessary support in other areas, particularly with completing quality assurance and fraud checking of grants paid under the various emergency schemes.
+All outstanding and deferred audits will now be completed as early as practicable in 2020/21.